Banner Image

 Fundamentals of business, economics and administration

-An understanding of economic policies and processes, management and accounting principles, and common office software like spreadsheets and schedules means you're prepared to be a leader in most professional environments.
-Studying Administration and Information Systems sets you up to take on managerial positions in business and the public sector, administrative support positions, customer service, sales, accounting, bookkeeping and public relations.
+With an understanding of economic policies, management and accounting principles, and office software like spreadsheets and schedules, you'll be prepared for leadership in diverse professional settings.
+Pursuing a degree in Administration and Information Systems not only positions you for managerial roles in business and the public sector, but also equips you for a variety of careers in administrative support, customer service, sales, accounting, bookkeeping, and public relations.

 Programs of Study